One Life (2023 film): Plot

 When 29-year-old London stockbroker Nicholas Winton visits Czechoslovakia in 1938, just weeks after the Munich Agreement was signed, he encounters families in Prague who had fled the rise of the Nazis in Germany and Austria.
 They are living in poor conditions, with little or no shelter or food and in fear of the invasion of the Nazis.
 Winton is introduced to Doreen Warriner, head of the Prague office of the British Committee for Refugees from Czechoslovakia (BCRC).

 Horrified by the conditions in the refugee camps, Winton decides to save as many of the children as he can.
 Actively supported by his mother Babette, herself a German-Jewish migrant who has since converted to the Church of England, he overcomes bureaucratic hurdles, collects donations and looks for foster families for the children brought to England.
 Many of them are Jews who are at imminent risk of deportation.
 A race against time begins as it is unclear how long the borders will remain open before a probable Nazi invasion.

 Fifty years later, in 1988, Winton, now 79 years old, cleans up some of the clutter in his office, which his wife Grete asked him to do.
 He finds his old documents in which he recorded his work for the BCRC, with photos and lists of both the children they wanted to bring to safety and those they successfully saved.
 Winton still blames himself for not being able to rescue more.

 At lunch with his old friend Martin, Winton thinks about what he should do with his main scrapbook, full of documents.
 He is considering donating them to a Holocaust museum, but at the same time he wants to draw some attention to the current plight of refugees as he continues working for the underprivileged, so he decides against it.

 The documents end up in the hands of the That's Life! production team, a TV show produced by the BBC with presenter Esther Rantzen.
 Winton is invited onto the show and asked to sit in the audience.
-That's Life surprises Winton by inviting some of the children he helped save onto the show to meet him.
+That's Life surprises Winton when the woman sitting beside him is revealed to be one of the children he helped save.

-A short time after the show airs, Winton is invited back, as the public response was overwhelming.
-This time, he and his wife are shown that most members of the studio audience directly owe their lives to his humanitarian effort.
-As of the production date of the film, over 6,000 people are alive thanks to Winton.
+Reaction to the show causes them to invite Winton back the following week.
+Again, Rantzen reveals that a woman and a man, sitting on either side of Winton and Grete, are two others of the rescued children, then reveals that the entire studio audience, directly owe their lives to his humanitarian effort.

+Closing narration reveals that, after the broadcast, hundreds more of the rescued contacted Winton, and that he kept in touch with them – and their children and grandchildren – for the next 27 years, until his death at 106-years-old.
+It is also stated that, as of the 2023 release of the film, over 6,000 people were alive thanks to Winton, with the entire audience of the film's 1988 That's Life! recreation drawn from that group.